MicrosoftDocs/azure-dev-docs/articles/ai/keyless-connections.md

 * [Local development](#authenticate-for-local-development)
 * [Azure](#authenticate-for-azure-hosted-environments)

-## Sample application
+## Azure OpenAI Keyless Building Block

-Use the following link to explore the keyless authentication building block AI template.
+Use the following link to explore the Azure OpenAI Keyless Building Block AI template.
 This template provisions an Azure OpenAI account with your user account RBAC role permission for keyless (Microsoft Entra) authentication to access the OpenAI API SDKs.

 > [!NOTE]
 > This article uses one or more [AI app templates](./intelligent-app-templates.md) as the basis for the examples and guidance in the article.
 AI app templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.